iltommi/qdb-documentation/source/reference/qdb_httpd.rst

     An integer representing how frequently qdb_httpd log messages should be flushed to the log locations, in seconds.

-.. describe:: logger::log_files

-    An array of strings representing the relative or absolute paths to the qdb_httpd log files.

-.. describe:: logger::dump_file
+.. describe:: local::logger::log_directory

-    A string representing the relative or absolute path to the system error dump file.
+    A string representing the relative or absolute path to the directory where log files will be created.

 .. describe:: logger::log_to_console